great-expectations/great_expectations/docs/docusaurus/docs/cloud/try_gx_cloud.md

     ```
    Replace `user_access_token` and `organization_id` with the values you copied previously.

-3. Confirm the GX Agent status icon in GX Cloud is green.
+3. In GX Cloud, confirm the GX Agent status icon is green.
 This indicates the GX Agent is running.
+If it isn't, repeat step 2 and confirm the `user_access_token` and `organization_id` values are correct.

     ![GX Agent status](/img/gx_agent_status.png)